gcebolla/Cyclistic/README.md

 ## **Acknowledgments**
 - **Data Provider**: Motivate International Inc. (Divvy).
-- **Tools Used**: R, tidyverse, RColorBrewer, gridExtra, SQL, RMarkdown.
+- **Tools Used**: RMarkdown, SQL, R, tidyverse, RColorBrewer, gridExtra.
 - **Special Thanks**: To the creators of open-source tools and libraries that made this analysis possible.